Noel Gallagher: Early life

 Noel Thomas David Gallagher was born on 29 May 1967 in the Longsight area of Manchester, to Irish Catholic parents Peggy (née Sweeney) and Thomas Gallagher.
 Aside from Liam, he also has an older brother named Paul.
 Shortly after Liam's birth in 1972, the family moved to Ashby Avenue and then Cranwell Drive in the Manchester suburb of Burnage.
 As the eldest child, Paul was given his own bedroom while Noel had to share his bedroom with Liam.

 Described as "the weirdo in the family" by Liam, he was known to be a daydreamer and a loner who was often reclusive due to his unhappy childhood.
-Both he and Paul were beaten regularly by their father, who was an alcoholic.
+Both he and Paul were beaten regularly by their alcoholic father.
 In the documentary Supersonic, Noel quipped that his father "beat the talent into him", and that he had never acknowledged or discussed the abuse with a mental health doctor or in a therapeutic setting.
 Both he and Paul struggled with stammers which were made worse by their father's abuse and were resolved with weekly sessions in four years of speech therapy.

 In 1976, Peggy acquired legal separation from Thomas, and in 1982 she left him, taking her three sons with her and continuing to raise them alone as a single mother.
+Gallagher said to Peggy that "If you don’t get out of here and leave him, I am going to kill him!"
+Peggy then responded by saying, "Oh Jesus, you can't be doing time for the likes of him."

 As teenagers, the Gallagher brothers were regular truants, often getting into trouble with the police.
 When his mother took a job in the school canteen, Gallagher ensured that he stopped by to visit her during lunch before skipping the rest of the day.
 He was expelled from school at the age of 15 for allegedly throwing a flour bomb at a teacher, though he has since said that he did not do it and that he was merely present in the classroom when it happened.
 He used to hang around with the Manchester City hooligan firms Maine Line Crew, Under-5s, and Young Guvnors in the 1980s, and received six months' probation at the age of 14 for robbing a corner shop.
 It was during this period of probation, with little else to do, that he first began to teach himself to play guitar, a gift from his mother.
 He would play his favourite songs from the radio, and was particularly inspired by the debut of the Smiths on Top of the Pops in 1983, performing their single "This Charming Man".
 He later said that, from that day on, he "wanted to be Johnny Marr".
 He also appeared (and scored) for Manchester Gaelic football team CLG Oisín at Croke Park in Dublin in 1983.